Sal Buscema: Marvel Comics

 Joe Sinnott inked the first three Silver Surfer [issues].
 John was not happy with the inking Joe was doing ... because Joe's style of inking was somewhat overpowering, and at the end it ... didn't look like John Buscema anymore....
 John told [Stan], 'I don't want Joe inking my work.
 He's losing my penciling.' ...
 He said, 'I want my brother' ...[H]e knew that I knew how to ink his work.
 He was a little spotty on my first issue, but after that he was absolutely delighted with what I did.

 Within a year, Buscema was penciling the superhero-team comic The Avengers, and for the next thirty years, he was one of the most prolific artists at the company.
 He recalled in the late 2000s, "At first I was very slow.
 If I knocked out six or eight pages a week I was happy.
 Then I started getting a little bit better, and I could probably do a couple of pages a day.
 But once I hit that five-year transitional period, I was like a machine.
 I could grind the stuff out. ...
 Everything just fell into place, and all of a sudden I found it very easy to do."

-Sal and writer Roy Thomas introduced the Squadron Sinister in The Avengers #69 (Oct.
+Buscema and writer Roy Thomas introduced the Squadron Sinister in The Avengers #69 (Oct.
 1969) as a homage to the Justice League.
 The Thomas/Buscema team produced the last new story in The Uncanny X-Men before that series became all-reprints for several years, and created the super-villain Llyra in Sub-Mariner #32 (Dec.
 1970).
 Buscema drew an Avengers story plotted by science fiction writer Harlan Ellison, which featured the debut of Psyklop.
 Writer Steve Englehart and Buscema launched Defenders as an ongoing series in August 1972 and introduced Valkyrie to the team in issue #4 (Feb.
 1973).
 Buscema also worked with Englehart on Captain America; their 1972–1975 run on that title saw it become one of Marvel's top-sellers.
 The pair teamed on several issues of The Avengers as well and Englehart has described Buscema as being one of his "all-time favorites" and "a perfect comic book storyteller."
 With writer Steve Gerber, Buscema co-created Starhawk, adding the character to the roster of the future-based super-team, the Guardians of the Galaxy.
 (Note: Note that this version of the Guardians, created by Arnold Drake and Gene Colan in 1969, was a different team than that portrayed in the Marvel Cinematic Universe.)
 In 2010, Comics Bulletin ranked Buscema's collaboration with Gerber on The Defenders first on its list of the Top 10 1970s Marvels.